xPaw/PHP-Minecraft-Query/README.md

 This library can be used to query Minecraft servers for some basic information.

+**:warning: Please do not create issues when you are unable to retrieve information from a server, unless you can prove that there is a bug within the library.**

 ## Differences between Ping and Query

 There are two methods of retrieving information about a Minecraft server.